 OSHA 10-hour training in construction.
 Contractors must provide employees who are mechanics, laborers, or workers who work on a state government public works project worth more than $100,000 for new construction or more than $400,000 for construction alterations or repair with an OSHA 10-hour construction safety training course or program.
 See the CONSTRUCTION SAFETY AND HEALTH PROGRAM requirements below the TABLE for more information.

 See the national analysis TRAINING for more information concerning federal training requirements.

 OSHA administers and enforces workplace safety and health requirements in the private sector.
-The Connecticut Department of Labor Division of Occupational Safety and Health (CONN-OSHA) administers and enforces public sector occupational safety and health training requirements.
-The Connecticut Workers’ Compensation Commission administers the safety committee requirements.
+The Connecticut Department of Labor Division of Occupational Safety and Health (CONN-OSHA) administers and enforces public sector occupational safety and health training requirements, and the training requirements the 10-hour construction safety training rules ...